Scoakes/Final_Project/README.md

 Before feeding the model data to predict, we began with balancing the dataset by creating a new dataframe that was subsetted from the orginal with boosted features that were skewed in the original.
 For example "Heart Disease" was highly skewed in the original data at 9% "Yes" and 91% "No".
 In the balanced dataset this was more balanced at 27% "Yes" and 73% "No".
 Additionally there were multiple catagorical columns that had to be encoded to "1" and "0" values such as: 'HeartDisease','Sex','AgeCategory','Smoking', 'Stroke','Diabetic','PhysicalActivity', 'AlcoholDrinking','DiffWalking','Race','GenHealth', 'Asthma','KidneyDisease',and 'SkinCancer'.
 These columns were split into several different columns during encoding.
 For example 'HeartDisease' was split into 'HeartDisease_Yes' and 'HeartDisease_No'.
 Finally we performed an StandardScaler Transformation on the data before running it through the random forest.

+-Splitting the Data

+The transformed data was split with train_test_split method imported from sklearn.model_selection.

 ### Questions We hope to answer.
 1. What age group experiences the most heart disease?